 We barely scratched the surface of the collection during our 4 hour visit and will certainly be returning when a shot of inspiration and joy are required.

 Tinsmiths Slipware Exhibition 9th September – 9th October 2017.
 Tinsmiths is having an exhibition of the work of contemporary potters who make slipware.
-We are really excited about this exhibition which will include work by; Dylan Bowen, Patia Davis, Paul Young, Carole Glove and Sean Miller.
+We are really excited about this exhibition which will include work by; Dylan Bowen, Patia Davis, Paul Young, Carole Glover and Sean Miller.

 Our 2016 programme of exhibitions is starting with an exuberant flourish of British style and sensibility.
 ‘Spring Life’ features the work of Mark Hearld and Paul Young.